-- 1. The behavior must non-malignant /0 or /1. - A. Pathology designates the tumor as non-malignant (/0 or /1) OR - B. The tumor is a WHO Grade I (See Section 1: Table 1) - Note 1: Always code the behavior code reported by the pathologist. - Note 2: Never report a malignant /3 behavior code for a meningioma based on tumor extension to brain, skin of scalp, or other regional organs/tissue.
+- 1. The behavior must non-malignant /0 or /1. - A. Pathology designates the tumor as non-malignant (/0 or /1) OR - B. Diagnostic imaging definitively states the tumor as non-malignant (/0 or/1) OR - C. The tumor is a WHO Grade I (See Section 1: Table 1) - Note 1: Always code the behavior code reported by the pathologist. - Note 2: Never report a malignant /3 behavior code for a meningioma based on tumor extension to brain, skin of scalp, or other regional organs/tissue.
 Non-malignant CNS tumors can extend to the regional tissue and bone.
 Tumor extension is usually equivalent to atypical meningioma 9539/1. - 2.
 The primary site must be reportable (See Section 2: Table 3 and Table 4) - 3.
 The histology must be reportable (See Section 2: Table 5 and Table 6).